Shop with Confidence

 Can the mask withstand any hard hits or projectiles or objects, like bean bag ,rubber balls metal balls rock or bad at low or high speed like the sage 400.

 Yes, it will.
-This mask was tested in accordance to European standard EN 168 for impact protection.
-Along with that, we have done tests outside of a controlled environment where we tried breaking the visor with repeated hits from a Maglite flashlight baton.
+This mask was tested in accordance with the European standard for impact protection, EN 168.
+We have also done tests outside of a controlled environment where we tried breaking the visor with repeated hits from a Maglite flashlight baton.
 The CM-6M withstood all impacts with minor scuffing.

 I have an IMPORTANT question.
 I am wondering, is there any chance the mask filters will be infected with Coronavirus due to handling them upon arrival?
 Or am I 100% safe?
 It's wearing on my mind since this thing survives on surfaces for a long time.